What are the best essential oils to eliminate smoke odor?

 Shake well to mix the two thoroughly, then sprinkle the mixture onto your carpets and rugs.
 To ensure deep penetration, you can go over the areas with a broom or brush.

 Let the powder sit for a few hours.
 This works in two ways.
-Baking soda absorbs and trap odors, and the oil scent overpowers them.
+Baking soda absorbs and traps odors, and the oil scent overpowers them.
 After sufficient time has passed, vacuum well.
 Your carpets will smell fresh and smoke-free.

 3. Use Lavender Sprigs